Becoming a Childminder

 Q. Why do I need to attend an Information session?

-A. The information sessions provides a broad overview of what to expect when becoming a childminder, Some people seem to think that childminding is an easier childcare option.
-This session provides deeper understanding.
+A. The information session provides a broad overview of what to expect when becoming a childminder, Some people seem to think that childminding is an easier childcare option - this session provides a deeper understanding of what is involved.
 It also dispels some myths about childminding.

 Q. How long will the whole process take to become Ofsted registered?

 A. From attending the information session to receiving your registration certificate from Ofsted could take up to 6 months - taking into consideration all the training and suitability checks that need to be completed in between.

 Q. How long does it take to register with Ofsted?

 A. From the date you send your application to Ofsted it should take approximately 12 weeks.

 Q. Can I childmind from rented accommodation?

 A. Yes.
 However, you must obtain permission from your landlord before you proceed.

 A. The minimum age to become a childminder is 18, there is no upper age limit, but you must be healthy in mind and body.